Ranjit-Kumar-Nayak/Ranjit-blogs/clofcxlw9000709l85zix2kys.md

 * Think of these as tasks written from the user's perspective, describing what they want to achieve.

+* Duration to complete a story point

+    3 points = 1 day

+    5 points = 2 days

+    8 points = 3 days

+* All story point depends on the job role.

 🗂 *Product Backlog*: